Wall Street rattled by Caterpillar, Nvidia warnings

 Of the 113 S&P 500 components that have reported so far, 72.6 percent have beaten profit estimates, according to IBES data from Refinitiv.

-Since the earnings kicked off two weeks ago, analysts’ estimates for fourth-quarter profit growth have stayed steady at about 14 percent, but expectations for 2019 earnings growth has dropped to 5.6 percent from 6.3 percent.
+Since the reporting season kicked off two weeks ago, analysts’ estimates for fourth-quarter profit growth have stayed steady at about 14 percent, but expectations for 2019 earnings growth has dropped to 5.6 percent from 6.3 percent.

 Ten of the 11 major S&P sectors were lower.
-Amazon.com Inc, Apple Inc and Microsoft Corp — all set to report later this week — were down more than 2 percent, dragging down the S&P 500 and the Nasdaq.
+Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O) — all set to report later this week — were down more than 2 percent, dragging down the S&P 500 and the Nasdaq.

-Guess Inc tumbled 16.5 percent after the apparel maker said Chief Executive Officer Victor Herrero will step down.
+Amgen Inc (AMGN.O) fell 4 percent, weighing the most on the Nasdaq Biotech index .NBI, after Evercore ISI downgraded its stock, citing heightened competition for its arthritis drug.

-Declining issues outnumbered advancers for a 2.16-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.95-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.09-to-1 ratio on the NYSE and a 2.05-to-1 ratio on the Nasdaq.

-The S&P index recorded six new 52-week highs and one new low, while the Nasdaq recorded 21 new highs and 21 new lows.
+The S&P index recorded seven new 52-week highs and one new low, while the Nasdaq recorded 26 new highs and 26 new lows.

 Reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta